martinsda/azure-fundamentals/7-my-notes.md

 - **Azure Disks** – Block-level storage volumes.
 - **Azure Table** – Structured NoSQL data in the cloud.
 - **Azure Files** – Shard access that utilizes Server Message Block (SMB) protocol.

+Azure Monitor and Log Analytics Tool
+# Azure Monitor

+Azure Monitor is a comprehensive service in Azure designed to provide performance and availability monitoring for applications and services across various environments, including Azure, other cloud platforms, and on-premises infrastructure.
+It collects data from multiple sources into a unified data platform, enabling detailed analysis for trends and anomalies.

+## Key Features

+- Data Collection: Gathers data from Azure resources, on-premises environments, and other cloud platforms.
+- Analysis: Analyzes collected data to identify trends and detect anomalies.
+- Alerts: Provides rich features to quickly identify and respond to critical situations affecting your applications.
+- Metrics: Automatically collects metric data for virtual machine hosts, including CPU and memory usage, with data sampled once per minute.
+- Visualization: Offers a Metrics tab for virtual machines to view and analyze CPU and memory metrics over adjustable time periods.

+# Log Analytics Tool

+Log Analytics is a powerful tool within the Azure portal that allows you to edit and run log queries on data collected by Azure Monitor logs.
+It provides an interactive environment to analyze the results of these queries.

+## Key Features

+- Querying: Enables the creation and execution of log queries to retrieve records matching specific criteria.
+- Trend Identification: Helps identify trends and analyze patterns within the collected data.
+- Insights: Provides various insights into your data, aiding in troubleshooting and performance optimization.
+- Interactive Analysis: Allows for interactive analysis of query results, making it easier to understand and act on the data.

+Together, Azure Monitor and the Log Analytics tool offer a robust solution for monitoring, analyzing, and optimizing the performance and availability of your applications and services.